 History of Gold Finds in the State

+Currently there is a massive discussion about mining in Minnesota.
 Although Minnesota will never be accused of being a premier gold rush state, it does have some history of a few decent-sized gold discoveries.
+Apart from gold, Minnesota also has a huge reserve of copper and nickel, especially in northern Minnesota.

-The first short live gold rush took place near Lake Vermilion in 1865 but quickly died out do to the hardship of extracting the gold profitably.
+The first short lived gold rush took place near Lake Vermilion in 1865 but quickly died out due to the hardship of extracting the gold profitably.
 Although some of these gold deposits were explored by commercial gold companies for a short time, it didn’t take too long to realize that the ores were not rich enough to be profitably mined, especially using the extraction methods that were available during that time.
+During the search for gold, a huge range of iron was discovered which was profitable enough.
+However, the environmentalists are not so happy about the thought of extracting gold or iron from this region, so progress is moving slowly.

 Another find took place near the Canadian border in the area of Rainy Lake near what is now known as International Falls (Known for being one of the coldest places in America throughout the year).
 The Rainy Lake find, which took place in 1894, again died out because of the difficulty of making a profit when trying to extract the gold from the ore it was contained in.